sametmax/VizHash.js/README.md

     </tbody>
 </table>

-The difference in picture quality is because I coudn't find a way to make antialiasing work with PHP GD.
+The difference in picture quality is because we coudn't find a way to make antialiasing work with PHP GD.

 VizHash.js is distributed under the <a href="http://www.opensource.org/licenses/zlib-license.php">zlib/libpng licence</a>.